Our Sustainability Risk Framework

 In a market environment, profitable business activities create economic value.
 Occasionally, however, they may also adversely affect the environment and certain vulnerable groups.
 If such impacts are ignored, they may pose a threat to societies’ long-term sustainable development.

-For companies, this situation can cause dilemmas: A specific business transaction may be economically beneficial and perfectly fine from a legal perspective, yet may have significant environmental and social downsides.
-At Swiss Re, we believe it is important to recognise the existence of such dilemmas and to develop effective responses.
-Doing so requires a well-defined approach and the willingness to make decisions based on ethical principles.
+For companies this situation can create dilemmas.
+A specific business transaction may be economically beneficial and in compliance with all legal and regulatory requirements, yet may have significant environmental or social downsides.
+Swiss Re recognises that such dilemmas exist and develops effective responses through a well-defined approach and by taking decisions based on ethical principles.

-Our Sustainability Risk Framework is an advanced risk management instrument that has been specifically designed to identify and address such “sustainability risks” in our core business.
-It is applicable to all of our business transactions, ie re/insurance as well as investments, to the extent that we can influence their various aspects.
+Our Sustainability Risk Framework is an advanced risk management instrument, specifically designed to identify and address the potentially negative effects of our transactions on local communities, workforces and the environment.
+This framework applies to all of our business transactions in re/insurance as well as investments, to the extent that we can influence their various aspects.

 The Sustainability Risk Framework consists of:

-- Eight policies on sensitive sectors or issues;
+- Two umbrella policies on human rights and environmental protection plus seven specific guidelines on sensitive sectors or issues;

-- The Sensitive Business Risks (SBR) process − a due diligence tool for assessing individual business transactions;
+- The Sensitive Business Risk (SBR) process comprising an online assessment tool and a referral tool – due diligence mechanisms to assess our business transactions;

 - Country exclusions beyond mere compliance with international trade controls.